 Excelling in all genres, Alex began dancing competitively at age 10, under the direction of Hannah Hasselquist & Ms Christine.
 During her time on the competition team, she showed great leadership, and with her teammates, won several Regional and National titles.

-Miss Alex returned to PSOD in 2019, and along with teaching the preschool thru level 3 tumbling classes, choreographed numbers for the competition team, those of which earned top honors and won top Regional and National placements in the 2019 & 2020 seasons.
-In summer of 2020, Alex took over as Director of the Competition Team and in her inaugural season, her team brought home multiple high score placements and top regional titles!
+Miss Alex returned to PSOD in 2019, and not only taught the preschool thru level 3 tumbling classes, she choreographed numbers for the competition team, those of which earned top honors and won top Regional and National placements in the 2019 & 2020 seasons.
+In summer of 2020, Alex took over as Director of the Competition Team.
+Her team has brought home multiple high score placements, enterntainment awards, and top regional & national titles!

 We are excited to see the amazing things Miss Alex has in store!